 "This is where IoT comes in," said Dombach.
 "It is about retrieving data from all the sensors and transforming it to business valuable information."

 IoT technology not only helps managers run a more efficient warehouse, it helps them easily connect to stakeholders, suppliers and other employees around the world.
 This is critical during an emergency situation, whether that's caused by a natural disaster or a simple product shortage during a busy time of year.

 More and more warehouses are purchasing RFID devices that allow managers to track down products and their specifications in their facility quicker.

 We also believe the future holds a place for mobile data collection software that allows managers to populate barcode labels or RFID tags with data located on their company's enterprise resource planning system.
 Further, these devices enable warehouse leaders to choose their desired label design format to meet their facility's specific needs.

-RFID tagging helps managers keep more accurate stock of their inventory.
+RFID tagging helps managers keep a more accurate stock of their inventory.
 This is critical because overstocking can cause items (particularly food products) to go bad, and under stocking can result in delayed shipping times and lost customers.